kyma-project/lifecycle-manager/docs/modularization.md

 Modules are the next generation of components in Kyma that are available for local and cluster installation.

-Modules are no longer represented by a single helm-chart, but instead are bundled and released within channels through a [ModuleTemplate custom resource (CR)](../api/v1beta2/moduletemplate_types.go), a unique link of a module, and its desired state of charts and configuration, and a channel.
+Modules are no longer represented by a single helm-chart, but instead are bundled and released within channels through a [ModuleTemplate custom resource (CR)](../api/v1beta2/moduletemplate_types.go), a unique link of a module, and its desired state of resources and configuration, and a channel.

 Lifecycle Manager manages clusters using the [Kyma CR](../api/v1beta2/kyma_types.go).
 The CR defines the desired state of modules in a cluster.
 With the CR you can enable and disable modules with domain-specific functionality with additional configuration.